samoshkin/vim-mergetool/readme.md

 :MergetoolStart
 ```

 `vim-mergetool` would show 2-way diff in a new tab with `$MERGED` file on the left.
-By default all conflicts are already resolved by picking up `ours/LOCAL` version.
+By default, all conflicts are already resolved by picking up `ours/LOCAL` version.
 You don't need to edit raw conflict markers manually.
 Either leave hunk as is, or pick `theirs/REMOTE` version with `:diffget` from the right, or edit hunk manually.

 Once done, quit merge tool: